Get matched with vetted scholarships and enter our

 Army: Reserve

 The Army Reserve repayment program offers repayment assistance to soldiers currently enlisted in the Army Reserve.
 Only specified Military Occupational Specialties (MOSs) qualify for this program.
 To qualify, you must (1) enlist for a minimum of six years, (2) score a 50 or higher on the Armed Forces Qualification Test, and (3) have loans before going on duty.
-If eligible, the Army will pay 15% of your loan loan balance for up to $20,000.
+If eligible, the Army will pay 15% of your loan balance for up to $20,000.
 This program primarily applies to federal student loans, instead of private ones.

 Health Professions